-This function is used in the PROG feature.
+RETURN(x) This function is used in the PROG feature.
 RETURN is the normal end of a program.
 The argument of RETURN is evaluated and this is the value of the program.
 No further statements are executed.

-REVERSE causes the top level of list to be reversed.
-Thus, REVERSE( (A (B .
-C)) ) = ((B .
-C) A).
+N REVERSE(list) REVERSE causes the top level of list to be reversed.
+Thus, REVERSE((A (B. C))) = ((B. C) A).

-RLIT takes a character-object as an argument and puts the corresponding character into an internal character buffer.
+RLIT (ch) RLIT takes a character-object as an argument and puts the corresponding character into an internal character buffer.
 Executing RLIT sequentially will cause a string of characters to be constructed in the character buffer.
 MKATOM can then be called to make a literal atom out of it.

-RNUMB takes one of these character-objects as an argument: +, -, E, 0, 1, 2, ..., 9.
+- RNUMB(ch) RNUMB takes one of these character-objects as an argument: +, -, E, 0, 1, 2, ..., 9.
 RNUMB will construct a partially translated number in the internal character buffer.
 Remember that the character-objects 0, 1, 2, ..., 9 are different from the numbers 0, 1, 2, ..., 9.
 The sequence of characterobjects presented to RNUMB, one at a time, must represent a meaningful integer or floating-point number.
-MKATOM can then be called to make a numeric atom out of the information in the character buffer.

-RPLACA replaces the CAR of the LISP cell x1 with x2.
+MKATOM can then be called to make a numeric atom out of the information in the character buffer. - RPLACA(x1,x2) RPLACA replaces the CAR of the LISP cell x1 with x2.
 This provides a method of changing list structures without using CONS, and thus creating no new LISP cells.
-The value is the new x which can be described as CONS(x2 (CDR(x1)).

-RPLACD replaces the CDR of the LISP cell x1 with x2, as described in RPLACA.
-The value is the new x which can be described by CONS((CAR x1) x2).

-SASSOC searches alst, which is a list of dotted pairs, for the pair whose first element is equal to x.
+The value is the new x which can be described as CONS(x2 (CDR(x1)). - RPLACD(x1,x2) RPLACD (x1,x2) RPLACD replaces the CDR of the LISP cell x1 with x2, as described in RPLACA.
+The value is the new x which can be described by CONS((CAR x1) x2). - SASSOC(x,alst,fn) SASSOC(x,alst,fn) SASSOC searches alst, which is a list of dotted pairs, for the pair whose first element is equal to x.
 If such a pair is found, the value of the function is this pair.
-Otherwise the value is the function of no arguments, fn.

-C SELECT(q,(q1 x1), ..., This function is used internally by the (qn xn),x) compiler.

-SET (x1, x2)

-RNUMB(ch)

-RPLACA(x1,x2)

-RPLACD (x1, x2)

-SASSOC(r,alst,fn)

-C SETC (x1, x2, x3)

-SETQ (x1,x2)

-compiler.
-SETQ is like SET except that the first

-argument is quoted (not evaluated).

-This function is used internally by the

-The value of x1 is bound to the value of

-The .

-x2 on the current association list.

-value is the value of x2.

-N SPEAK()

-SPEAK gives the number of CONS function calls since the CONS counter was last reset.

-C SPECIAL (list)

-SUBLIS(alst, x)

-C SUBST (x1, x2, x3).

-SUB1 (n)

-TERPRI()

-$TIMES(n1, \ldots, nn)$

-TRACE(list)

-T TREAD(x)

-TTAB(n)
+Otherwise the value is the function of no arguments, fn. - C SELECT(q,(q1 x1), ..., This function is used internally by the (qn xn),x) compiler. - SET(x1,x2) The value of x1 is bound to the value of x2 on the current association list.
+The value is the value of x2. - C SETC(x1,x2,x3) This function is used internally by the compiler. - SETQ(x1,x2) SETQ is like SET except that the first argument is guoted (not evaluated). - N SPEAK() SPEAK gives the number of CONS function calls since the CONS counter was last reset.

+- C SPECIAL (list) (see Section 7.2.3) Alst is a list of dotted pairs, SUBLIS(alst,x) ((u1.v1) (u2.v2) ... (un.vn)).
+The value of SUBLIS is the result of substituting each v1 for the corresponding u1 in x.
+The value of SUBST is the result of C SUBST (x1, x2, x3)substituting x1 for all occurrences of the S-expression x2 in the S-expression x3.
+The value of SOBT is n-1.
+SUB1(n) This function terminates the print line.
+TERPRI() TIMES(n1, ..., nn) The value of TIMES is the product of the arguments.
+The argument of TRACE is a list of functions.
+TRACE(list) After TRACE has been executed, the arguments and values of these functions are printed each time the function is entered.
+The value of TRACE is NIL. (see Section 9) T TREAD(x) - TTAB(n) TTAB moves the current output cursor to the nth position in the output buffer.
+Whatever is PRINTed next will appear starting at the given column.

-C UNCOMMON(list)
+C UNCOMMON(list) (see Section 7.3.2)

-N UNCOUNT()
+N UNCOUNT () UNCOUNT turns off the CONS counter.